Do Go On - 536 - FedEx Flight 705

 Heading to San Jose, California.

-Captain David Sanders, a 49-year-old ex-Navy pilot,
+Captain David Sanders, a 49-year-old ex-Navy pilot, was preparing for the flight.

-absolute routine flight.
+Absolute routine flight.

-His two crew members,
+His two crew members, 79-year-old flight engineer Andy Peterson,

 and 42-year-old first officer James Tucker.